kubernetes-sigs/krew/site/content/docs/user-guide/configuration.md

 ## Customize installation directory {#custom-install-dir}

 By default, Krew installs itself and plugins to `$HOME/.krew`.
-This means Krew itself and the installed plugins will be visible only to your user.
+This means Krew itself and the installed plugins will be visible only to the user who installed it.

 To customize this installation path, set the `KREW_ROOT` environment variable while [installing Krew]({{< relref "setup/install.md" >}}).
 After Krew is